 What is 4-H?

 4-H is a non-formal, educational youth development program for kids age 5-18.
 Programs are open to all without discrimination.
 4-H programing uses the experiential learning model.
-Through 4-H Youth learn by doing.
+In 4-H youth learn by doing.
 In addition to it’s teaching style, 4-H is best identified by its green four-leaf clover with an H on each leaf.
 The four H’s on the emblem stand for Head, Heart, Hands, and Health.
 All 4-H programs focus on active involvement and quality experiences which stimulate lifelong learning of values and skills.

 Contact the Grand County 4-H office at (970)724-3436.

 Why should I be interested in 4-H?

 As a 4-H member you get to “Learn by Doing” and meet new friends that share your interests.
 You can participate in projects where you make something, develop a skill, raise and/or train an animal, or join a virtual club with youth from anywhere in the world!
-There are numerous projects available to you, including foods, clothing, shooting sports, models, aerospace, wood science and livestock.
+There are numerous projects available to you including foods, clothing, shooting sports, models, aerospace, wood science and livestock.

-You begin by reading and researching your interests.
+You begin the 4-H journey by reading and researching your interests.
 Then select one or more projects and receive a project manual which guides you through the activities.
 Youth should pick projects that are appropriate for the youth’s age, abilities, and interests.
 As a 4-H member, you decide what you want to learn and do as you explore your project.
 This allows you to move at your own pace while learning the important skills of setting and working toward goals.

 Clubs generally meet once a month on a regular schedule.
 During meetings you learn how to accomplish the goals of your projects, how to run a business meeting, and how to do demonstrations about your projects.
 The clubs may plan recreational activities, community service projects, fundraisers and field trips.